REenergyze Partner Login

 How to Determine If Your Property is Right for Community Solar

-As CRE investors and owners move forward in the post-pandemic recovery, finding ways to bolster your organization’s ESG efforts in a cost-effective way will become even more crucial than it was prior to 2020.
-Community solar is a viable option for companies interested in demonstrating their commitment to environmental sustainability.
-Moving to renewable energy is an overt action that can be difficult to accomplish without substantial financial and organizational resources.
+Rooftop solar is a viable option for companies interested in demonstrating their commitment to environmental sustainability.
+Yet moving to renewable energy can be difficult to accomplish without substantial financial and organizational resources.
 Community solar makes renewable energy possible for more organizations than ever before.

 Figure 2: Catalyze rooftop community solar array in Upstate NY.